bksuro/bikesharing/README.md

 - Trips by weekdays by Hour
-  - More trips were recorded during mornings before 10 am and afternoons after 4 pm.
+  - More trips were recorded during mornings between 4 am and 10 am and afternoons between 4 pm and 8 pm.
 Friday shows more trips after lunch.
-Saturday Sunday show more trips after 10 am.
+Saturday and Sunday show more trips between 10 am and 8 pm.

   !["Trips by weekdays by Hour"](./Images/trips_by_weekdays_by_hour.png "Trips by weekdays by Hour")